-Peconic Estuary Solute Transport Model Ongoing
+Peconic Estuary Solute Transport Model

 - a.
-Estimated Budget: Staff time, NYS 2015 Budget: \$750,000 - Partners and their roles: USGS (Contracting Entity), PEP (Supporting Partner), NYSDEC (Funding Entity) - c.
+Estimated Budget: Staff time, NYS 2015 Budget: \$750,000 - b.
+Partners and their roles: USGS (Contracting Entity), PEP (Supporting Partner), NYSDEC (Funding Entity) - c.
 Deliverables and Objectives: Develop a solute transport model to be used in conjunction with the results of the Nitrogen Load Model to establish updated load reduction goals for non-point source loads. - d.
 Outputs and Deliverables: A USGS report will document model development as well as analytical results for a limited set of representative wastewater management scenarios.
 The report will be designed with the dual purposes of 1) documenting the models and methods developed as part of the USGS investigation and 2) providing a detailed description of surface-water loading rates under changing land-based nitrogen-input conditions.
-Preliminary model results will be transmitted as PDFs to stakeholders as needed during the course of this investigation.
-The USGS will present progress and results of the investigation at technical meetings and public forums upon request.
-Modeling will proceed collaboratively with NYSDEC and PEP personnel to ensure that the two projects are complementary.
-An additional USGS report or journal article may be published near the end of the project to compare the solute-transport methods and results from the Cape Cod and Peconic Estuary investigations.
-Numerical models and data used to represent nitrogen source terms will be publicly disseminated as a separate web-hosted USGS Data Release product, in accordance with USGS policies.
+Numerical models and data used to represent nitrogen source terms will be publicly disseminated as a separate web-hosted USGS dashboard, in accordance with USGS policies.
 PEP staff acts as project manager, coordinating all meetings and working in conjunction with the TAC on technical review of the body of work.
-PEP staff organize quarterly progress meetings, distribute summary minutes and work with USGS to gather the necessary data inputs for the model. - e.
-Estimated Milestones: Modeling due to be complete in FY22.
-In FY22, finalize report and disseminate and communicate results to stakeholders. - f.
+PEP staff organize quarterly progress meetings, distribute summary minutes and work with USGS to gather the necessary data inputs for the model.

+- e.
+Estimated Milestones: Modeling was due to be completed in FY22.
+Final product now due in 2025. - f.
+Long Term Outcome: Reduce nitrogen loads to the Peconic Estuary towards attainment of the Peconic Estuary TMDL and ensure a healthy and productive estuarine ecosystem. - g.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads. - h.
 External Constraints: This project has experienced severe delays.
-Covid 19 cause a one year delay followed by additional delays as the USGS worked o align this project with a Long Island-wide endeavor.
-PEP is waiting on the final report and dashboard tool to allow for easy use of the data by local municipalities. - g.
-Long Term Outcome: Reduce nitrogen loads to the Peconic Estuary towards attainment of the Peconic Estuary TMDL and ensure a healthy and productive estuarine ecosystem. - h.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads.
+Covid 19 caused a one year delay followed by additional delays as the USGS worked to align this project with a Long Islandwide endeavor.
+PEP is waiting on the final report and dashboard tool to allow for easy use of the data by local municipalities.